top of page

 Origin: Madagascar

-Finish options: Matt - High Gloss
+Finish options: Matt, Satin, Gloss

 Jarrah

 A true Australian hardwood, Jarrah is known for its strength and durability.
 This timber displays colours of blonde, soft pink, mahogany and burgundy.
-Jarrah timbers are said to reflect the hues of the Western Australian landscape and it’s natural properties give it high resistance to weather, termites & rot.
+Jarrah timbers are said to reflect the hues of the Western Australian landscape and its natural properties give it high resistance to weather, termites & rot.

 Origin: Western Australia